toybreaker/jeancouteau/_posts/2012-05-01-visit-to-the-brahmins.md

 This time, Dabdab was making a serious request:

->“I cannot even speak their language --(meaning proper high-Balinese).
+>“I cannot even speak their language - (meaning proper high-Balinese).
 But for you, Somprong, it will be easy.
 You are one of their _sisia_ (disciples) aren’t you?
 Come on.”

 The request was becoming a demand.